-- To the best of our knowledge, the financial statements prepared in accordance with International Reporting Standards as adopted by the European Union give a true and faire view of the assets, liabilities, financial position, comprehensive income and cash flows of Credit Agricole CIB Finance Luxembourg S.A.; - The Director's report includes a faire review of the development, performance of the business and the position of Crédit Agricole CIB Finance Luxembourg S.A. together with a description of the principal risks and uncertainties that it faces.
+- To the best of our knowledge, the Half yearly unaudited Financial Report June 30, 2023 prepared in accordance with International Reporting Standards as adopted by the European Union give a true and faire view of the assets, liabilities, financial position, comprehensive income and cash flows of Credit Agricole CIB Finance Luxembourg S.A.; - The Director's report includes a faire review of the development, performance of the business and the position of Crédit Agricole CIB Finance Luxembourg S.A. together with a description of the principal risks and uncertainties that it faces.